comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 [Context-based semantics](cite:cites linktraversalpropertypaths) is an extension of these reachability semantics that was introduced to be able to cope with property path expressions in the [SPARQL 1.1 language](cite:cites spec:sparqllang).
-Furthermore, next to query-driven reachability, [another extension](cite:cites guidedlinktraversal) of the LTQP model introduces the ability for data publishers to express which links should be followed.
+Furthermore, next to query-driven reachability, [another extension](cite:cites guidedlinktraversal) of the LTQP model introduces the ability for data publishers to express which links should be followed using *subweb specifications*.

 Next to filtering links via different reachability semantics, a second methodology for improving query result arrival times is through [*link prioritization*](cite:cites linktraversaloptimization).